 - 1. On any distribution of asset on the total or partial partition of a HUF or - 2.
 Under gift or will - 3.
-By succession, inheritance or devolution or - 4.
-On any distribution of assets on the dissolution of a firm, body of individuals or other association of persons at any time before 1-04-1987.
-Or
+By succession, inheritance or devolution or

-5. On Any distribution of asset on the liquidation of a company or

-6. Under a transfer to a revocable or an irrevocable trust or

-7. On transfer by a parent company to its Indian subsidiary company which is wholly owned by a parent company or

-8. On the transfer by a subsidiary company to its Indian holding company which owns whole of the share capital of the subsidiary company or

-9. On the transfer of capital asset by the amalgamating company to the amalgamated company if the amalgamated company is an Indian company.
-Or

-10. On transfer of shares of an Indian company by amalgamated foreign company to the amalgamated foreign company.
-Or

-11. On the transfer of capital asset in a scheme of amalgamation of a banking company with a banking institution sanctioned and brought into force by the central government or

-12. When any members of HUF converts his self acquired property into HUF property or

-13. On transfer of capital asset by the predecessor cooperative bank to the successor cooperative bank in a business organization or

-14. On transfer of shares in the predecessor cooperative bank in lieu of shares allotted in the successor cooperative bank in a business reorganization or

-15. On transfer of capital asset or intangible asset by a firm to a company as a result of succession of the firm by a company or

-16. On succession of a sole proprietary concern by a company.
+Prepared By, Dr. K. Jothi , Associate Professor, Department of Commerce , KAHE

+Prepared By, Dr. K. Jothi , Associate Professor, Department of Commerce , KAHE

+- 4. On any distribution of assets on the dissolution of a firm, body of individuals or other association of persons at any time before 1-04-1987.
+Or - 5.
+On Any distribution of asset on the liquidation of a company or - 6.
+Under a transfer to a revocable or an irrevocable trust or - 7.
+On transfer by a parent company to its Indian subsidiary company which is wholly owned by a parent company or - 8.
+On the transfer by a subsidiary company to its Indian holding company which owns whole of the share capital of the subsidiary company or - 9.
+On the transfer of capital asset by the amalgamating company to the amalgamated company if the amalgamated company is an Indian company.
+Or - 10.
+On transfer of shares of an Indian company by amalgamated foreign company to the amalgamated foreign company.
+Or - 11.
+On the transfer of capital asset in a scheme of amalgamation of a banking company with a banking institution sanctioned and brought into force by the central government or - 12.
+When any members of HUF converts his self acquired property into HUF property or - 13.
+On transfer of capital asset by the predecessor cooperative bank to the successor cooperative bank in a business organization or - 14.
+On transfer of shares in the predecessor cooperative bank in lieu of shares allotted in the successor cooperative bank in a business reorganization or - 15.
+On transfer of capital asset or intangible asset by a firm to a company as a result of succession of the firm by a company or - 16.
+On succession of a sole proprietary concern by a company.